-Complete The Appalachian Trail
+Completing the Appalachian Trail

-Experience life in Tokyo for a few months
+Experiencing life in Tokyo for a few months

 I’ve heard life in Tokyo is a mix of culture, values and modernity.
-Here, in the shadows of skyscrapers you can still find small alleys, ready to take you back in time, with their traditional wooden shanty bars and lantern lit street food stalls.
+Here, in the shadows of skyscrapers, you can still find small alleys, ready to take you back in time, with their traditional wooden shanty bars and lantern lit street food stalls.

 Spend a night alone on an island

-After living in one of world’s most populated cities ‘New Delhi’, for over two decades, the idea of breathing in isolation has so strongly infested my heart that I often look for quiet excursions during my travel.
+After living in one of world’s most populated cities ‘New Delhi’, for over two decades, the idea of breathing in isolation has so strongly infested my heart that I often look for quiet excursions during my travels.

-Hitchhike with gypsies in US
+Hitchhiking with gypsies in the US

 …and listen to their life stories!